 - Personal Authorization: A valid German hunting license is mandatory.

-- Translations and Certifications: Documents such as firearm ownership cards or CITES papers often need to be certified and translated.
+- Translations and Certifications: Documents such as firearms ownership cards or CITES papers often need to be certified and translated.

 - Document Organization: Prepare everything for customs and border controls.